Jenik27/django_udemy_tdd/README.md

 - TestCase - test a function, with a db
 - Mock the test if you dont want to perform ceratin actions (e.g. sending an email)
 - test functions has to start with test_

+## 4. Db

+- You should not run migrations before creating custom model
+- if we migrate before creating the custom model, the custom model will not be created
+- fix: `docker volume ls` and `docker volume rm <volume_name>`